pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/08_Pimcore_5_For_Pimcore_Devs.md

 # Pimcore 5 for Pimcore Developers

-If you are already a experienced Pimcore developer, this page should give you a head start for diving into Pimcore 5 and answer a few typical developer questions.
+If you are already an experienced Pimcore developer this page should give you a head start for diving into Pimcore 5 and answer a few typical developer questions.

 ### What changed, what stayed as it was in a nutshell?
-Except every thing changed, Pimcore still stayed Pimcore :).
-We tried to keep Pimcore reconizeably as much as possible and so lots of things stayed as they where:
+Despite a lot has changed, Pimcore still stayed Pimcore :).
+We tried to keep Pimcore recognizable as much as possible and so lots of things stayed as they were:
 - Pimcore Assets and API
 - Pimcore Documents Usage and API
 - Pimcore Objects and API